• twitter-icon

 Boost to Exports

 The introduction of GST will help in registering more and more traders with GST.
 The registration of traders will take these traders to the export market.
 The traders hesitate to get their products for exports because of its extensive process but under GST, barriers like duty drawbacks will be removed and ITC too will ease the process of exports.
-Under the export promotion capital goods scheme, the exporters are given exemption of duty if the export value is six times the value of duty within six years from the export.
+Under the export promotion capital goods scheme, the exporters are given exemption from duty if the export value is six times the value of duty within six years from the export.
 This scheme will lose its value with the implementation of GST.

 Cotton CompositionHSN CodeGST Tax Rate